Robert Spangler

-Robert Spangler (January 10, 1933 – August 5, 2001) was a serial killer who murdered his first wife, son, daughter, and his third wife.
+Robert Spangler (January 10, 1933 – August 5, 2001) was a serial killer who confessed to murdering his first and third wives and his two children.
+He was also suspected of murdering his second wife.

 On the morning of December 30, 1978, in Arapahoe County, Colorado, Robert Spangler lured his wife, Nancy, into the basement with the promise of a "surprise" and shot her in the head with a revolver.
 Going upstairs, he shot his teenage children, Susan and David; David was slow in dying, so Spangler smothered him with a pillow.
 Spangler then altered the scene to make it appear that his wife had shot their children and then herself.
 On April 11, 1993, after Spangler's third marriage to 58-year-old aerobics instructor Donna Sundling went sour, he took her hiking in the Grand Canyon and pushed her off a 140-foot (40 m) drop to her death.
+On October 2, 1994, after reconnecting with ex-wife Sharon Cooper, she died of a drug overdose, from which Spangler inherited a life insurance policy; Sharon's was the only unnatural death in Spangler's married families he wasn't charged with.

 Life and career

 Spangler was raised in Ames, Iowa, where a laboratory at Iowa State University is named after his father, a civil engineer.
 Spangler played football in high school where he met his first wife Nancy.
 They married in 1955 and moved to Littleton Colorado.
-They had a son, David in 1961 and daughter, Susan in 1963.
-By 1978, he was working for the American Water Works company.
-Over the years, Spangler worked for Honeywell's camera and instruments division, served as public relations director for a non profit organisation, and as a part-time disc jockey at a radio station.
+They had a son, David in 1961 and daughter, Susan in 1963.By 1978, he was working for the American Water Works company.
+Over the years, Spangler worked for Honeywell's camera and instruments division, served as public relations director for a non profit organization, and as a part-time disc jockey at a radio station.
 He also took part in Theatre Arts as an actor.